[[updated February 20, 2018]]

 You get where I am going with this: there is no clear answer.
 The root cause of this confusion is that there is no one-size-fits-all solution.
 What if all of your observations contradict each other?

-17.2k accounts follow Central Square Florist, which posted about once per day over the past month.
+Over 21,000 accounts follow Central Square Florist, which posts multiple times per week.
 Its content consistently gets 400-1000 likes per post.

 Be proactive about experimentation and testing.